HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * BlockChain technologies and encryption are needed components for TrustedCustody.
 * GDPR is making a difference
 * Content overflows into this repo's wiki.
+* evaluating the new curbsideReports (including a lot of set-up work).
+Consider when to link to the version with ElS.